U.S. critical infrastructure protection: Cop City

+Due to the growing political push to prevent protesters from interfering in infrastructure projects, Georgia has become a state that is slowly using “anti-protest” laws and measures to prevent people from protesting “cop city” and other critical infrastructure projects in the state.
+Activists have been detained and charged with felonies as they protest “cop city”.

+Critical Infrastructure Projects in the US has its supporters and its protestors and the response to these projects are made clear from all sides.

 Organization and structure

 PDD-63 mandated the formation of a national structure for critical infrastructure protection.
 To accomplish this one of the primary actions was to produce a National Infrastructure Assurance Plan, or NIAP, later renamed National Infrastructure Protection Plan or NIPP.

 The different entities of the national CIP structure work together as a partnership between the government and the public sectors.
 Each department and agency of the federal government is responsible for protecting its portion of the government's critical infrastructure.
 In addition, there are grants made available through the Department of Homeland Security for municipal and private entities to use for CIP and security purposes.
 These include grants for emergency management, water security training, rail, transit and port security, metropolitan medical response, LEA terrorism prevention programs and the Urban Areas Security Initiative.

 PDD-63 identified certain functions related to critical infrastructure protection that must be performed chiefly by the federal government.
 These are national defense, foreign affairs, intelligence, and law enforcement.
 Each lead agency for these special functions appoints a senior official to serve as a functional coordinator for the federal government.
 In 2008 a mobile PDA-based Vulnerability Assessment Security Survey Tool (VASST) was introduced to speed physical security assessment of critical infrastructure by law enforcement to meet compliance requirements of PDD-63.